adaptive-learning/matmat-web/data/data_description.md

 Every item belongs to exactly one skill (mostly level 2 or level 3 skills).
-Features 'skill_lvl_X' stands for ancestor skill of item on given level. they can be used for comfortably item filtering.
+Features 'skill_lvl_X' stands for ancestor skill of item on given level.
+They can be used for comfortable item filtering.

  - **id**
  - **question** - human readable question represented by item